“You need to run for this next part,” one of our guides instructs in Spanish. “The trees are dead so the wind might knock them over and crush you.”

-With a grin, he pulls out a bag of marshmallows.
-When he distributes Nash’s share, he repeats his joke of the night – “50 quetzales, por favor.”
-We drop them into our hot cocoa and toast them over the fire.
+With a mischevious grin, he pulls out a bag of marshmallows.
+When he distributes Nash’s share, he repeats his joke of the night before bursting out laughing: “50 quetzales, por favor.”
+We drop the marshmallows into our hot cocoa and toast them over the fire.

 In our private tent, the erupting volcano is out of sight but not out of mind.
 Its rumble is deep and continuous, like a jumbo jet taking off the in the middle of an earthquake.
 Occasionally, it emits a particularly violent hiccough that booms and lights the tent’s wall with a warm glow.

 Meanwhile, the wind still howls.
 During gusts, the tent bends in half and brushes our faces before snapping back into place.
 The tarp overhead crackles like a machine gun.